dimitrieh/dotfiles/README.md

 This will symlink the appropriate files in `.dotfiles` to your home directory.
 Everything is configured and tweaked within `~/.dotfiles`.

+## Keyboard shortcuts

+Keyboard shortcuts are configured with a Hyper key.
+The layout can be found [here](keyboard.html)

 ## Thanks

 I forked from [Zach Holman](https://github.com/holman/dotfiles), which again forked from [Ryan Bates](http://github.com/ryanb)' excellent